Josiah Pahulu

-Josiah Pahulu (/pəhuːluː/) (born 4 May 2004) is a professional rugby league player who plays for the Melbourne Storm as a in the National Rugby League (NRL).
+Josiah Pahulu (/pəhuːluː/) (born 4 May 2004) is a professional rugby league footballer who plays for the Melbourne Storm as a in the National Rugby League (NRL).

 Background

 Pahulu was born in Auckland, New Zealand.
-He was educated at Ipswich State High School.
+He was educated at Ipswich State High School (Ipswich SHS).

+In 2022, Pahulu was captain of the Ipswich SHS team that won the NRL Schoolboy Cup national final against Patrician Brothers' College, Fairfield.
+It was the first time that Ipswich SHS had won both the Langer Cup and the national final.

 Playing career

 Pahulu played his junior rugby league for the Springfield Panthers and was then signed by the Gold Coast Titans in 2023.
 In 2023, Pahulu played for the Titans' Queensland Cup feeder side, the Burleigh Bears.
 Pahulu made his first grade debut from the bench in his side's 35–22 loss to the North Queensland Cowboys at Townsville Stadium in round 5 of the 2024 NRL season.

 2025

 On 26 May, the Storm announced that they had signed Pahulu with immediate effect until the end of the 2027 season.